ska-sa/katgpucbf/misc/xbgpu/README.md

 ### Synchronization and Coordination

-The [xbengine_proc_loop.py](katxgpu/xbengine_proc_loop.py) module does the work of assembling all the different modules into a pipeline.
-This modules has three different async processing pipelines know as the _receiver_loop, _gpu_proc_loop and the _sender_loop.
-Data is passed between these three processing loops using asyncio.Queues.
+The [xbengine.py](katxgpu/xbengine.py) module does the work of assembling all the different modules into a pipeline.
+This module has three different async processing pipelines know as the `_receiver_loop`, `_gpu_proc_loop` and the `_sender_loop`.
+Data is passed between these three processing loops using `asyncio.Queues`.
 Buffers in queues are reused to prevent unecessary memory allocations.
 Additionally, buffers are passed between the python program to the network threads and back in order to reuse these buffers too.

 The image below demonstrates how data moves through the pipeline and how it is reused:

 ![async_loops](./katxgpu_async_loops.png)

-The asyncio.Queues help to coordinate the flow of data through the different asyncio functions.
+The `asyncio.Queues` help to coordinate the flow of data through the different asyncio functions.
 However the GPU requires a seperate type of coordination.
-The GPU has three different command queues (A command queue is an OpenCL concept, with katsdpsigproc, this is still called a command queue even though it is implemented as a CUDA stream) that manage the coordination.
+The GPU has three different command queues that manage the coordination.
+A command queue is an OpenCL concept - within katsdpsigproc, this is still called a command queue even though it can be implemented as a CUDA stream.
 One command queue is for processing and the other two are for transferring data from host memory to the GPU and back.
 Events are put onto the command queue and the async processing loops can `await` for these events to be complete.
 Often one async function will enqueue some commands followed by an event onto the GPU command queue and the next async function will `await` for this event to complete as it is the function that needs to work with